 Best country for a physical business

-We do believe the original disrupter deserves a spot in here, Estonia still allows to keep your profits in your company without taxing them (although it taxes everything you take out at twice te rate North Macedonia does).
+We do believe the original disrupter deserves a spot in here, Estonia still allows you to keep your profits in your company without taxing them (although it taxes everything you take out at twice the rate North Macedonia does).
 The country also has become a tech startup favourite, if tech is where you’re going, you won’t feel lonely in Estonia.
 It also is an EU member with Schengen access, which might be of interest depending on the business you’re planning to start.
-We do have to note that the country’s economical mindset is shifting and starts to align more and more with their Scandinavian neighbours, which aren’t exactly the most entrepreneur-friendly countries.
+We do have to note that the country’s economic mindset is shifting and starting to align more and more with its Scandinavian neighbours, which aren’t exactly the most entrepreneur-friendly countries.

 This pearl at the Black Sea is a solid option for your business.
-Tax system similar to the usual suspects (with no taxation on profit you keep in the company) but a lower cost of living might make Georgia the best option for your new or existing business.
+A tax system is similar to the usual suspects (with no taxation on the profit you keep in the company) but a lower cost of living might make Georgia the best option for your new or existing business.

 East Europe has something to offer to every online entrepreneur, but depending on the type of your business, some of them have that little cherry on top that convinces you to settle there.
 Of course, there’s more to life than business so you also want to inform yourself about all the cultural, adventure & leisure options at your disposal.
 We can’t recommend enough to do your research before moving there and maybe stay there for a couple of weeks just to experience the local life.
 We hope our website can do its part in helping you make an informed decision.
 Good luck!